quheng/MedicalTrendAnalyzation/README.md

 }
 ```
 WARNING: this is to big to handle, for example, in sample data, I got more than 400000 words which mean 10^11 edges.
-The final result has more than 700MB.
+The final result has more than 700MB, so I just preserve word amount.

 ### lda model